nerevu/riko/README.rst

 .. [#] Yahoo discontinued Yahoo!
 Pipes in 2015, but you can view what `remains`_
 .. [#] `Huginn`_, `Flink`_, `Spark`_, and `Storm`_
 .. [#] You can mitigate this via the `split`_ module
+.. [#] Doesn't depend on outside services like MySQL, Kafka, YARN, ZooKeeper, or Mesos
 .. [#] `Complex Event Processing`_
+.. [#] Huginn doesn't appear to make `async web requests`_
+.. [#] Many frameworks can't parse RSS streams without the use of 3rd party libraries
+.. [#] While most frameworks offer a local mode, many require integrating with a data ingestor (e.g., Flume/Kafka) to do anything useful
+.. [#] I can't find evidence that these frameworks offer a async apis (apparently `Spark doesn't`_)

 Usage
 -----